310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% bubble Midori sightired %}
 <em>And</em> he’s not listening to me…

 Umm, it’s a painting of a woman smiling in a beautiful landscape…?
-It looks like a regular painting to me, but is there actually something wrong with it?
+It looks like a regular painting to me, but is there something up with it?
 {% endbubble %}

 {% bubble Rei smilesoft %}